 3. If You’re a Potential Home Seller

 Thinking about selling your home?
-The URA caveat is a simple and fuss-free way of gauging the market price of your unit.
-All you need to do is to find a unit similar to yours on URA caveat to check how much other sellers are offering their units.
+URA caveats are a simple and fuss-free way of gauging the market price of your unit.
+All you need to do is to find a unit similar to yours on the URA caveat to check how much other sellers are offering their units.

 Thinking of selling your home but not sure where to start?
 Let PropertyGuru help you make confident property decisions with our selling guides.